-Invest in attractive IPOs
+#9.
+Invest in IPOs

 Initial Public Offerings or IPOs are often presented as “Once in a Lifetime” opportunities as they happen only once for every company.
-IPOs are very attractive, if launched by a reputed company.
+IPOs are very attractive if launched by a reputed company.

-IPOs are little different from the average stocks as they have many unique risks associated with them.
+IPOs are a little different from the average stocks as they have many unique risks associated with them.
 The uncertainties associated with IPOs are mainly because of the lack of available information.
 To make a wise investment decision, try to learn as much as you can about the company.

-Generally most companies want long-term investors who will hold their stock.
-In such a case one can put some money for a longer period of time and get benefited.
+Generally, most companies want long-term investors who will hold their stock.
+In such a case, one can put some money for a longer period of time and get benefited.

+#10.
 Buy any ULIP plan for a long term

 Unit linked insurance plans or ULIPs invest in equities and debt markets.
 The ups and downs are captured by the net asset value (NAV).
-Although ULIPs are not recommended product due to the various charges, but if you are investing for a long period of time then ULIP can also give a decent return of 7-8% on investments.[AdSense-B]
+Although ULIPs are not recommended products due to the various charges, if you are investing for a long period of time then ULIP can also give a decent return of 5-7% on investments.

-Besides that, one can also get income tax exemption on investment as well; means the net yield will be much higher.
+Besides that, one can also get income tax exemption on investment as well which means the net yield will be higher.
 ULIPs offer tax benefits under Section 80C.
 Maximum Rs 1.5 lakhs of deduction can be claimed under this.

+#11.
 Invest in Bonds

-As the govt. sets the interest rates on bonds based on the inflation, you may also go for Inflation Indexed bonds.
+As the govt. sets the interest rates on bonds based on the inflation, you may also go for Inflation-Indexed bonds.